-(r) Finance income and finance costs:
+(s) Finance income and finance costs:

-Finance income comprises interest income on cash equivalents recognized in the consolidated statements of comprehensive loss as it accrues, using the effective interest method.
-Finance costs comprise interest expense on borrowings that are recognized in the consolidated statements of comprehensive loss.
+Finance income comprises interest income on cash equivalents recognized in the consolidated statements of comprehensive income (loss) as it accrues, using the effective interest method.
+Finance costs comprise interest expense on borrowings that are recognized in the consolidated statements of comprehensive income (loss).

-(s) Recently adopted accounting pronouncements:
+(t) Recently adopted accounting pronouncements:

-The significant accounting policies set out in the consolidated financial statements have been applied consistently to all periods presented, unless otherwise indicated.
+The significant accounting policies set out in the consolidated financial statements have been applied consistently to all years presented, unless otherwise indicated.

-Effective January 1, 2014, the Company adopted the following new standard and amendments to IFRS:
+Effective January 1, 2016, the Company adopted the following amendments to IFRS: